We received inquiry and someone will shortly be in contact with you.

-Today you can spend time on the West coast of Wales, visiting first the bustling market town of Aberystwyth.
-The Vale of Rheidol steam train departs from the town and takes you 11 ¾ miles from the town up to Devil’s Bridge, a mythical place where it is said that the Devil was tricked by an old Welsh lady.
-The breath-taking waterfalls here are well worth taking the time to visit!
+Today you can spend time on the west coast of Wales, visiting first the bustling market town of Aberystwyth.
+The Vale of Rheidol steam train departs from the town and can take you 11 ¾ miles from the town up to Devil’s Bridge, a mythical place where it is said that the Devil was tricked by an old Welsh lady.
+The breath-taking waterfalls here are well worth taking the time to visit.
 The train itself allows incomparable views of the Rheidol valley.
 From here, travel on to the capital city of Cardiff.

 Day 7: Cardiff

 Today you will have the chance to explore Cardiff.
 This vibrant city is built around a castle and features plenty of impressive historic buildings to visit as well as handsome parks and gardens.
 Why not spend some time at St Fagan’s, one of Europe’s leading open-air museums?
 This National History Museum explores all aspects of how people in Wales have lived, worked and spent their leisure time.